akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 Next step, for each piece of PIM data, you need to ask yourself the following questions:

 1. What data does my print solution need from the PIM?
-2. Do I need to implement a configuration UI on my connector to fit to any of my end users' needs, and adapt to any catalog type created with the PIM?
+2. How will the configuration UI of my connector fulfill all of my end users' needs?
+3. How flexible does my connector need to be to adapt to any catalog structure created with the PIM?
 3. Documentation: What do I need to document?
 (Data processing, feature limits, possible settings...)

 In order to help you implement your connector features, you will find below a few useful tips to implement in your print connector.